"Life's too short to..." — Tinder prompt answers

 Why it falls flat: Humble-flex that uses the prompt to brand the answerer as ambitious.
 The matcher reads 'chase your dreams' as the actual content and the prompt-shape as a vehicle for performance.
 Reads as Bumble-coded sincerity that ages the profile up.

-The strongest answers name one small everyday cut — the beer you stopped finishing, the good plates you stopped saving, the cheese-mood gate you stopped waiting for.
+The strongest answers name one small everyday cut — the beer you stopped finishing, the good plates you stopped saving, the cheese-mood gate.
 Specificity is the move; the contrast against the prompt's Pinterest-quote bait is what makes the answer land.
 The most common failure is the motivational-poster default ('hold grudges, sweat the small stuff') that names a sentiment 95% of profiles share.
 The second is the moralizing third-party lecture ('settle for someone who doesn't text back') that turns the slot into grievance.
 The third is the humble-flex ('not chase your dreams') that uses the prompt to brand the answerer as ambitious.
-Pick one small specific cut and resist the urge to add a moral.

 Reference: the official Tinder prompt system.